kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 - `driver` field to point to the respective CSI driver that is responsible for taking snapshot.
 As we are using [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver), we are going to use `pd.csi.storage.gke.io` in this field.

-Let's create the `volumeSnapshotClass` we have shown above,
+Let's create the `VolumeSnapshotClass` we have shown above,

 ```bash
 $ kubectl apply -f https://github.com/kubestash/docs/raw/{{< param "info.version" >}}/docs/guides/volumesnapshot/pvc/examples/volumesnapshotclass.yaml